Arjun9747/Devops-Docs/Github/Workflow.md

 We will call a reuseble repository --> where we can pass parameters like app-name , chart path, component test , runners group

 the workflow will be called from other workflow using (workflow_call) to automate linting, versioning and provide release information

+A composite action in GitHub Actions is a custom reusable action built using multiple steps (like shell commands or other actions).
+It lets you group common logic (like setup, build, test) into one reusable unit — similar to a function or module in programming.